stock2shop/connector/architecture.md

 If you have been commissioned to integrate code into a specific shopping cart, then you will create a directory here.

-Each channel must have at least 2 classes:-
+Each channel must have these classes:-

 - Connector.php
 - Creator.php